imzoc/transcribe-with-AI/README.md

 Transcribing an audio file with my transcribe.py script requires having Python on your computer, editing one line of code in the transcribe.py file itself, and running a few commands via the command-line.
 See "Usage" for detailed instructions.
 ## Usage
-1. Open a command-line interface (terminal.app an MacOS, cmd.exe
+1. Open a command-line interface
-on Windows, and you can figure it out if you're on Linux :^)).
+* On MacOS, it's called Terminal.app.
+It is located in the ~/Applications/Utilities/ folder, or you can press `⌘`+`space` and type "terminal.app" in the search bar.
+* On Windows, it's called cmd.exe.
+You can search for it by pressing the Windows key and typing "cmd.exe".
 2. Make sure you have Python installed on your computer.
 You can check by running `python3 --version` or `python --version` on the command-line.
 If it looks something like:<br><br>